-So in short, while we cannot optimize the load time of individual connections we can ensure that nginx has the ideal environment optimized for handling high traffic situations.
-Of course, by high traffic I mean several hundreds of requests per second, the far majority of people don’t need to mess around with this, but if you are curious or want to be prepared then read on.
+While we cannot optimize the load time of individual connections we can ensure that nginx has the ideal environment optimized for handling high traffic situations.
+By high traffic I mean several hundreds of requests per second, the far majority of people don’t need to mess around with this, but if you do, are curious or simply want to be prepared then read on.

 Implementing Full-Page caching with Nginx and PHP